 It’s natural to find yourself checking your sleeping newborn to make sure everything is OK.
-You can also take simple and effective safe sleeping steps to minimise the risk of sudden unexpected death in infancy (SUDI) including SIDS and fatal sleeping accidents.
+You can also take simple and effective safe sleeping steps to minimise the risk of sudden unexpected death in infancy (SUDI) including sudden infant death syndrome (SIDS) and fatal sleeping accidents.

 SUDI including SIDS and fatal sleeping accidents: risk factors

-Safe sleeping steps to avoid SUDI risk factors
+Safe sleeping steps to reduce the risk of SUDI

 1. Put babies to sleep on their backs